thoughtbot/ruby-science/CONTRIBUTING.md

     brew install imagemagick

-Latex is needed for PDF distribution:
+LaTeX is needed for PDF distribution:

 We recommend downloading the [smaller, BasicTeX in conjunction with MacTeX](http://www.tug.org/mactex/morepackages.html).